ohdsi-studies/DeepLearningComparison/docker/README.md

 # only required for table 1
 TABLE1_COHORT_TABLE=table1_cohort_table

-# only required for validation
-AWS_ACCESS_KEY_ID=
-AWS_SECRET_ACCESS_KEY=
-AWS_DEFAULT_REGION=
 ```

 Leave those fields empty that you don't use when connecting to your database.
-The AWS credentials are only required for the validation step and can be obtained from the study coordinator.

-### Hardware acceleration
+### Hardware acceleration {#hardware-acceleration}

 We recommend to execute the study on a GPU as this will significantly reduce execution time.